Question about Computers & Internet

+Honestly, I 'm getting ready to throw the darn thing out the window and go to Wal-Mart to buy another one as someone else suggested.
 In last two weeks, sometimes when I turn computer on the monitor is just a black screen and it flashes in time with the on off button.
 Sometimes it will come on and do fine.
 Sometimes it goes off while I am in the middle of something.
 Sometimes I can shake the monitor a bit and picture will re-appear.
 It is getting very annoying.
 It is 4 months out of warranty.
 I am thinking I may need to buy a new one.

 The problem you are experiencing is quite common, however the solution can be expensive and frustrating if you are not sure what you are doing.
 The problem is due to usually 1 of 2 things but the result is the same.
 The result is that the H.O.T.
 (Horizontal Output Transistor) is blown or severely damaged and needs to be replaced along with the item that caused it to go bad to begin with.
 Note: sometimes just the H.O.T. transistor can be replaced and it will work ok (this is rare and due to just being over-used).

 The problems that caused the original issue is either the H.O.T.
 Transformer (a black device with heavy red wire insulation going between the mainboard and the picture tube with a wide boot on it).
 The other main culprit is the picture tube itself that will internally arc between the pins on the end of it.